AreaLayer/firebolt-electrum/docs/tutorial.md

 5. Create a pull request on GitHub, describing your changes in detail.

 By following this mini-tutorial, you should be able to set up and run the Firebolt-Electrum project with ease.
 If you have any questions or need further assistance, feel free to ask!

+## About Post Quantum Computing Resistence Coinjoin

+Post-quantum computing resistance is a critical aspect of modern cryptography.
+It refers to the ability of cryptographic algorithms and protocols to withstand potential attacks from quantum computers.
+Quantum computers, with their ability to perform complex computations exponentially faster than classical computers, pose a significant threat to the security of traditional cryptographic systems.

+Coinjoin is a cryptographic technique used in the Bitcoin and other cryptocurrencies to enhance privacy and anonymity.
+It involves combining multiple transactions into a single transaction, making it difficult for third parties to trace the origin of funds.

+Coinjoin Post Quantum Computing Resistance refers to the ability of coinjoin transactions to resist attacks from quantum computers.
+This is achieved through the use of post-quantum cryptographic algorithms and protocols that are resistant to quantum computing attacks.